Bas-Maw-Dev/series/README.md

 And if you ask for a 6-digit series from a 5-digit string, you deserve whatever you get.

 Note that these series are only required to occupy adjacent positions in the input; the digits need not be numerically consecutive.

-In this exercise you're practicing iterating over an array, meaning: executing an operation on each element of an array.
-Ruby has many useful built-in methods for iterations.
-Take a look at this article.

-Most of the methods listed in the article are not methods specifically for Array, but come from Enumerable.
-The article doesn't list iterating over consecutive elements.
-The first challenge is to find a method that does.